uptonking/note4yaoo/cli-tool-frontend.md

 # cli-tool-frontend

+## npm

+- config-settings
+  - prefix
+    - The location to install global items.
+    - If set on the command line, then it forces non-global commands to run in the specified folder.

 ## nvm

 - To set a default Node version to be used in any new shell, use the alias 'default':